 Our time is precious.
 We only have limited hours on this earth to work for the Kingdom and to do our part in fully fulfilling the Great Commission.
 Setting up affiliate relationships, creating ads, and endorsements, following up, all that sort of thing takes time.

-As I’ve considered all the Affiliate options I have to evaluate the reality that I have only a limited number of hours in my day.
-I want to create a training resource for church communicators and I don’t have enough hours in the day to do all I want to do.
+As I’ve considered all the Affiliate options (all the previous stuff aside), most important, is the reality that I have only a limited number of hours in my day.
+I want to create a timeless strategic and Biblically encouraging resource for church communicators and I don’t have enough hours in the day to do all I want to do.
 Even if I didn't have all the previous objections, I don’t have time for the Affiliate game.

 Eye pollution and mind messing